taocpp/PEGTL/doc/Rule-Reference.md

 * For UTF-8 the rules are multi-byte-sequence-aware and N is either 1, 2, 3 or 4.
 * For UTF-16 the rules are surrogate-pair-aware and N is either 2 or 4 for 8-bit inputs, and either 1 or 2 for 16-bit inputs.
 * For UTF-32 N is always 4 for 8-bit inputs, and always 1 for 32-bit inputs.

-The input-adaptive rules use UTF-8 on 8-bit inputs, native-endian UTF-16 on 16-bit inputs, and native-endian UTF-32 on 32bit inputs.

 Note that the Unicode rules only match UTF-16 surrogates as part of a valid UTF-16 surrogate pair.